top of page

 Should you decide to bring the little ones and they get restless, the Coca-Cola Superslide, a green Coke bottle with a children’s slide inside, is one of the park’s most visible features alongside the Giant 1927 Old-Time Four-Fingered Baseball Glove.
 (It’s really hard to miss those two features…) Both features are located behind the left-field stands.
 Should you decide to continue exploring more of what the yard has to offer, walk along the concourse beyond the Arcade, located behind the right field stands.

 As you walk along the concourse you will not only be offered beautiful views of the Bay Bridge but you will be a stone’s throw away from McCovey Cove, where you will see kayakers awaiting a Splash Hit.
-Even with the short distance down the right field line, splash hits are not easy to come by.

 Limited on funds?
 How ‘bout some free baseball?
 That’s right folks!
-The Portwalk. located beyond the right field wall outside the yard along McCovey Cove, allows fans to peek into the action.
+The Portwalk, located beyond the right field wall outside the yard along McCovey Cove, allows fans to peek into the action.
 Fans are permitted free viewing every three innings, however, depending on the size of the crowd and the discretion of Giants management, it is possible that one could spend a whole 9 innings or more viewing a free MLB game.
 Who doesn’t love free baseball?

 Final Thoughts